 - knowledge of language

-Requirements highly depend on your current position e.g., employment in Germany, so we can separate it into the following groups:
+Requirements highly depend on your current position, e.g., employment or self-employed in Germany:

 - holders of the EU Blue Card